-During opening hours you can come to us for your first or second shot, without having to make an appointment.
-Do keep in mind that there should be an interval of at least 28 days between shots.
+Only for your 1st and 2nd vaccination you can come to us during opening hours without having to make an appointment.
+Do keep in mind that there should be an interval of at least 21 days between the 1st and 2nd shot.

 Find a location near you >

-Please take these with you to the appointment:
+Please take these with you when you come

 - Your ID card or passport*